56kcloud/Training/Docker/kickstart/chapters/alpine.md

     ```

 What happened?
 Behind the scenes, a lot of stuff happened.
-When you call `container run`,
+When you call `docker container run`,
 1. The Docker client contacts the Docker daemon
-2. The Docker daemon checks local store if the image (alpine in this case) is available locally, and if not, dowloads it from Docker Store.
+2. The Docker daemon checks local store if the image (alpine in this case) is available locally, and if not, dowloads it from Docker Hub.
 (Since we have issued `docker pull alpine` before, the download step is not necessary)
-3. The Docker daemon creates the container and then runs a command in that container.
+3. The Docker daemon creates the container and then runs a command in that container
 4. The Docker daemon streams the output of the command to the Docker client

 When you run `docker container run alpine`, you provided a command (`hostname`), so Docker started the command specified and returned the hostname (`888e89a3b36`) of the container.